 Connections, Allure and Discoveries

 Perhaps you too have a fascination with bridges.
 If you live and play along the eastern seaboard of our country, you might recognize an acute rise of your senses, even a playful mind energy, when driving over the suspension bridges that arc over rivers and bays.
 I love the old Walt Whitman Bridge that spans the Delaware River, connecting New Jersey with Pennsylvania.
 Less grand but nonetheless compelling is the small bridge only 1500 feet from my home.
 When I drive over it, I instinctively look out my car window to the small inlet that leads to the open bay.
-My mind lets go and drifts out to the bay, to beyond what my eyes can see.
-There is limitless expectation.
+My mind lets go and drifts out to the bay, to see into the ‘limitless beyond’.
 My mind enters a realm of possibilities.

 On the Brink of Everything

 In his book, On the Brink of Everything, Parker Palmer creates a powerful mix of expectation and unbounded hope.
 Maybe that is why I moved my writing table to the back of the house, in full view of my small footbridge.
-There, I sit at the entryway to everything.
+It has become my entryway to everything.

 My young grandchildren live their lives on the brink of everything.
 I love watching their sense of expectation.
 Learning is their life’s work.
 And the lessons they learn everyday are their bridges to new understandings.
 They stumble and get up, they try new ways, they move forward, reaching beyond their grasp.
 Undeterred, they live and learn in bubbles of unbounded hope.

 I would like to bottle that up—all that expectation.
 Unfortunately, my enthusiasm can wan.
 Discouragements can color the day.
-So I need my reminders.
-I watch the children.
-I can learn from them. .
+I need reminders.
+I watch the children and learn from them.